appliedaistudio/inhibitor-lab/codefest/TEAM_MANAGEMENT.md

 ## 4) Merge window

-- One final merge window at the end of the event so teams cannot see other teams' work during build time.
+- One final merge window at the end of the event.

 ## 5) Staff support points